squared-studio/common/readme.md

-# SystemVerilog RTL Design & Verification
+# SystemVerilog IP Design & Verification

 ## Directory structure
 This section describes the purpose of individual folders in this repository